-The frequency determines whether this is a Daily, Weekly, Monthly or Yearly streak type.
+The frequency determines whether this is a Daily or Weekly streak type.
 Pick the frequency that makes the most sense for what you're tracking.
 Our example group meets once every week on Saturdays, so Weekly was selected.
 You might pick Daily if you're tracking something that meets several days per week.